-The bill adds Section 16-22-1.1 to the Code of Alabama 1975, allowing public institutions of higher education to employ reserve police officers in addition to their full-time or part-time police officers.
+The bill introduces a new section, Section 16-22-1.1, to the Code of Alabama 1975, which authorizes public institutions of higher education to employ reserve police officers in addition to their full-time or part-time police officers.
 The president or chief executive officer of these institutions can hire reserve officers, who may serve with or without compensation, to assist regular police officers.
 To qualify, applicants must be at least 19 years old, possess good moral character, and have no felony or certain misdemeanor convictions.
 They must also consent to a fingerprint and criminal history background check.
-The duties of reserve police officers are limited to specific functions such as patrolling, traffic control, and crowd management, all under the supervision of a full-time police officer.

 Statutes affected: